Quozul/epic-bot/readme.md

 * Add command aliases
 * Config in database per servers
     * Toggle features and commands
-    * Change language for the server
     * Configure aliases (ex.: the alias `?hello` executes the command `?say Hello!`)
-    * Change command prefix
 * Translate command desciption and usage
 * Website to configure the bot
 * ~~Display the reason for a member's departure~~ not possible